 Well, yes, it is.
 But unfortunately not everyone reading this lives in Amsterdam.
 Many of you have come here because you want to find some recommendations for the best Amsterdam souvenirs you can give a loved one, or maybe you can keep for yourself. to remind you of a trip you enjoyed, or to simply bring a little piece of Amsterdam back to your home.
 I also asked my Facebook followers, the members of an online Amsterdam travel tips group. as well as those following me on Instagram what they would consider the best Amsterdam souvenirs. and this definitely influenced the gift ideas listed here.

-And I don't blame you, some of these Amsterdam souvenir ideas I've listed are really quite lovely.
-I've also included some gift ideas that are eco-friendly and some Amsterdam gifts for kids.
+I've also included some gift ideas that are eco-friendly and some Amsterdam gift ideas for kids.
 Some of these souvenirs are those that can be bought during your visit, and others are those you may want to buy when back at home.
 Wherever possible, I've added links to places where you can buy them, and again wherever possible I've prioritised Dutch and/or Amsterdam-based suppliers and shops so you know your Amsterdam gifts are somewhat legit!

 Now, without further ado, let me give you my guide to the best Amsterdam souvenirs which you can buy either in Amsterdam or from anywhere in the world.